Last updated on January 5th, 2023 at 04:27 pm

 Finally, a reverse osmosis system can also help in keeping your water filter clear.
 These systems use a membrane with small pores that only allow water molecules to pass through.
 Reverse osmosis is a great way to treat your water, but you need to replace membranes every few months as well.

-How Often Should My Ice Machine Water Filter Be Cleaned?
+How Often Should an Ice Machine Water Filter Be Cleaned?

 Knowing how to clean an ice maker water filter is one thing, how often is another.
 Manufacturers measure the lifespan of a filter in PPM (Parts per million).
 This determines the particle to water ratio your filter can handle.